 - Opportunity for Pennsylvania Teacher Certification in your secondary subject area, which is easily transferable to 45 other states with which Pennsylvania has reciprocity.

-- Courses stress rigorous discussion, depth of inquiry, and personal reflection over quantity of content.
+- Rigorous discussion, deep inquiry, and personal reflection emphasized over quantity of content.

-- Mentorship program by college professors and experienced teachers in your subject area.
+- Mentoring by Templeton Honors College professors and experienced teachers in your subject area.

 - Observation of master teachers in classical schools.